 About the Fantasy

-The Disney Fantasy is the fourth ship in Disney Cruise Line and the sister ship of Disney Dream.
+The Disney Fantasy is the sister ship of Disney Dream.
+As the fourth ship in Disney Cruise Line, it the newest Disney Cruise ship.
 Although launched in 2012, the ship reflects the glamour of Art Nouveau that was popular on 1930’s cruise liners.
 Standing at 217 ft high and stretching 1,120 ft long, the grand exterior is nothing short of awe-inspiring.
 Let me tell you, there is nothing like the moment you first pull up to that gorgeous enormous ship.